CDCgov/data-exchange-csv/README.md

     - `ISO-8859-1`
     - `Windows1252`

-- **Delimiter Detection** - If the delimiter is not provided in optional `config.json` command file flag, the tool will sample the file upto 1024 bytes of data, and will attempt to `auto-detect` delimiter.
+- **Delimiter Detection** - If the delimiter is not provided in optional `config.json` command file flag, the tool will sample the file up to 1024 bytes of data, and will attempt to `auto-detect` delimiter.
 Supported delimiters include:
     - `,` (comma)
     - `\t` (tab)

 ## Prerequisites
 - **Go** (1.22.0 or higher)

-    Install `Go` following the instractions at [golang.org](https://go.dev/doc/install)
+    Install `Go` following the instructions at [golang.org](https://go.dev/doc/install)

 ## Installation
 1. Clone the repository: